 While you won't just become a cyber security expert overnight, the path to becoming qualified for cyber security is simpler than you may think.
 A computer science or cybersecurity degree can help you be ready to tackle a cyber security job.
 Many organizations will also help you get cyber security certifications necessary for their specific work.
 The best place to start is to look at degree programs available near you.
 For many people pursuing cyber security, an online degree program gives them flexibility and an introduction to how employers work with information security specialists.
 Many employers will need information security analysts that can work at unique times from anywhere, as network releases and updates often happen overnight or on weekends.
 The online programs for cyber security at Western Governors University are also a great place to start your cyber security career path.
 Our cybersecurity program focuses not only on a cyber security degree, but on certifications that help get security professionals up-to-date on the latest trends and technology.
 You can get started with our online cyber security degree program today.
 To learn more about the required skills and experience you really need to enter the cybersecurity field, read our cybersecurity Jobs Guide.

 This cybersecurity myth is completely untrue!
 Most jobs in information technology or computer science pay extremely well.
 The requirements for cybersecurity professionals involves keeping up to date on current technology systems and constant learning.
 Because of these information systems requirements, pay for cyber security experts is high.
-The Bureau of Labor Statistics estimated that the media pay for information technology and information systems analysts was around $95,000.
+The Bureau of Labor Statistics estimated that the median pay for information technology and information systems analysts was around $95,000.
 Cyber security is a field that is also constantly growing.
 Security professionals can expect to be in high demand across industries.
 The cyber security programs for various organizations are always looking for new talent, and as threats and the need for digital solutions increase, so will the need for cyber security professionals.

 Similarly, the hours for security professionals are good.
 During systems updates, security upgrades, and certification implementations, cyber security employees may need to work non-traditional hours.
 Cyber security employees may have to work overnight or on weekends to be prepared for specific technological changes or advancements.
 Security watches may be set up to protect vulnerable software releases and information system upgrades.
 While requirements for some non-traditional hours may be involved, most cyber security professionals don't expect to work extremely long weeks or strange hours very often.